Skip to content

 A beautiful day for a classic event!

-Visions of custom made and painted cars with young kids bearing a helmet and a chance at fame leveraging gravity in a non-motorized home made vehicle.
-It’s as American as can be and it’s called the soap box derby.
-The Mr. Local History Project takes a look back at this iconic hobby and classic American event.
+Visions of custom-made and painted cars with young kids bearing helmets and a chance at fame leveraging gravity in a non-motorized homemade vehicle.
+It’s as American as can be, and it’s called the soap box derby.
+The Mr. Local History Project looks back at this iconic hobby and classic American event.

-Today, the All-American Soap Box Derby is a youth gravity racing program which has run nationally since 1934.
+Today, the All-American Soap Box Derby is a youth gravity racing program that has run nationally since 1934.
 The program is administered by the International Soap Box Derby, Inc., an Akron, Ohio-based nonprofit organization.
-Children between the ages of 7-20 are eligible to race in the program.
-Kids, along with a parent, mentor, etc. build a car using a specially designed kit purchased from the ISBD.
+Children between the ages of 7 and 20 are eligible to race in the program.
+Kids, along with a parent, mentor, etc., build a car using a specially designed kit purchased from the ISBD.

-Races are held each year in officially sanctioned Soap Box Derby race locations throughout the United States and a few foreign countries.
-The racing season culminates at the First Energy All-American Soap Box Derby World Championship Race, held each July at the world famous Derby Downs Track in Akron, Ohio.
+Races are held each year in officially sanctioned Soap Box Derby locations throughout the United States and a few foreign countries.
+The racing season culminates at the First Energy All-American Soap Box Derby World Championship Race, held each July at the world-famous Derby Downs Track in Akron, Ohio.

-Since the Soap Box Derby got its start in the depths of the Great Depression, the story of Robert’s racer, and its disappointing round trip to Ohio, has been repeated thousands of times.
-In 1933 a photographer named Myron Scott was photographing three boys, each sitting in a cratelike frame fixed to baby-buggy wheels, rolling down a bumpy hill in Dayton.
-The name “Soapbox” originated from the fact that these little human-powered machines were also made from wooden soap crates and roller-skate wheels.
+Since the Soap Box Derby got its start in the depths of the Great Depression, the story of Robert’s racer and its disappointing round trip to Ohio has been repeated thousands of times.
+In 1933, a photographer named Myron Scott photographed three boys, each sitting in a crate-like frame fixed to baby-buggy wheels, rolling down a bumpy hill in Dayton.
+The name “Soapbox” originated because these little human-powered machines were also made from wooden soap crates and roller-skate wheels.

-The same photographer invited the boys to come back a week later and bring their friends-for a bigger race.
+The same photographer invited the boys to return a week later and bring their friends for a bigger race.
 Nineteen racers came.
 A considerable crowd gathered.
-One of the contestants was a local 12-year-old named Bob Gravett, who had painted the number 7 on his car-it was the easiest number to draw, he explained.
+One of the contestants was a local 12-year-old named Bob Gravett, who had painted the number 7 on his car.
+It was the easiest number to draw, he explained.
 An image of Old No. 7 has been used ever since on the official Soap Box Derby logo.
 As they say, the rest is history.

-Three years after the 1933 event, the first national championship took place in Akron, Ohio held on August 16, 1936.
-What was once a $20 father/son project is now a $520 all kids investment.
+Three years after the 1933 event, the first national championship took place in Akron, Ohio, on August 16, 1936.
+What was once a $20 father/son project is now a $520 all-kids investment.

 Early Racing in New Jersey’s Somerset Hills

-The Soap Box derby was popular back as far as 1942 as we learned of the annual June Fair at St. Bernards that held a race early in June at the Bernardsville, New Jersey fairgrounds at S. Bernards Church on Claremont Road.
-The entry list for 1942 for the Soap Box Derby included: Blair Jerolaman, Freddy Anderson.
+The Soap Box Derby was famous back in 1942, as we learned of the annual June Fair at St. Bernards, which held a race early in June at the Bernardsville, New Jersey, fairgrounds at S. Bernards Church on Claremont Road.
+The entry list for 1942 for the Soap Box Derby included Blair Jerolaman and Freddy Anderson.
 Lester Chan, Eddie and Tommy Heehan, Laura Mae Compton.
-Emil Menies and Dick Liddy with the top three willing $5.00, $3.00 and $1.50 in defense, stamps respectively.
+Emil Menies and Dick Liddy, with the top three willing $5.00, $3.00 and $1.50 in defense stamps, respectively.

 The Inaugural Somerset Hills Derby – 1959